ekalin/kalendar/README.md

 * [Text size scaling improved](https://github.com/plusonelabs/calendar-widget/issues/301) - Now size of text in all parts of the widget changes, when you change "Text size" option.
 * [Backup and Restore widget settings](https://github.com/plusonelabs/calendar-widget/issues/330).
-  Convenient for cloning settings to another widget.
+  Convenient for cloning settings to another widget on the same device.
-  Good for moving widget settings to another device, but requires calendars selection adjustment.
+  Good for moving widget settings to another device, but may require calendars selection adjustment in this case.
 * Hopefully fixed intermittent "No events" display instead of actual list of events.
   Separate "[ToDo Agenda Not Initialized yet...](https://github.com/plusonelabs/calendar-widget/issues/318)" layout added to see the widget, when it is not initialized yet (e.g. after device reboot).